Des Moines Real Estate Attorney

 The rightful owner of real estate has “title” over the land—meaning that they have superior rights for the exclusive possession and use of the property.

-Title for real property can be shown in different ways.
+Title for the property can be shown in different ways.
 A property deed is a legal document evidencing the transfer of title from one person to another.
 The deed is then recorded with the county recorder to show the chain of ownership over the land in question.

 The resolution of conflicting title claims over land is subject to well-establish legal principles.
 When there are competing title claims, one claim typically loses due issues such as the owner’s liability or defects in transferring or recording title.